cjsteel/www.mikeverett.com/README.md

 # www.mikeverett.com
 mikeverett.com

-This domain is being held for the author with the pen name Mik Everett.
+This domain held on behalf of the author with the pen name Mik Everett.